Smoking Hurts Your Back

 Have I prepared my environment?
 Throw away all the cigarettes, ashtrays, and lighters in your house.
 Ask people not

 to smoke in your home.
-Avoid places where other smokers gather, such as outside your
+Stay away from places where other smokers gather, such as outside

 How will I deal with smoking triggers?
 Identify the things that trigger you to smoke.
 Then come up with a list of things